 Unwaged/Students/Seniors: $65 per term course cost

 Registration for Term 3 can be completed by emailing <email@example.com>.
 Please bring a cheque made out to the “Religious Diversity Centre Trust” to the first night of class.
 Alternatively, you can make a direct bank deposit into the RDC Trust account (see our Donate page for details).
 We are working to get a payment gateway and registration button up on this page but this may take some time.
 When the payment buttons become available you will be able to register and pay for each Term course here.
 For now, we’ll stick with the old method!
+(NOTE: the “Add to Cart” button is up and working, but at the moment you can only pay using your PayPal account, for which you’ll need to log-in, after clicking the button below.
+Accepting Credit or Debit cards may take a few more days.
+Please bear with us as we work to get this facility up and running!).
+In the meantime, just drop us an email if you’d like to register and come to the first class.

 The classes are taught by Dr Todd Nachowitz.
 Todd is a part-time lecturer in the Studies in Religion programme at the University of Waikato where he teaches two introductory courses on Comparative Religion, and co-teaches with Prof. Douglas Pratt additional courses in religious studies.
 He is also the Centre Establishment Coordinator of the Religious Diversity Centre, and a member of the Executive Committee of the Waikato Interfaith Council.
 Todd has lived and worked in the United States, India, Pakistan and Nepal and is a specialist in comparative world religions, and the history, religions, languages and cultures of South Asia.
 His full bio can be viewed at <www.waikato.ac.nz/fass/about/staff/toddnach>.

 Some comments from previous class evaluations:

 - The lecturer taught with great care and sensitivity towards all religious and cultural beliefs.
 This course unpacks knowledge that is applicable to our social well-being.
 I enjoyed the paper and all the enthusiasm from the lecturer.
 Thank you!